 Ladies on Friday walk

-But as I was on an Essaouira day trip it was time to make a stop to this dreaming… I suddenly noticed the time was running out.
-I had to rush back to my group’s meeting point.
-We were going back to Marrakech.
+But as I was on an Essaouira day trip it was now time to stop dreaming… I suddenly noticed the time was running out.
+I had to rush back to my group’s meeting point as we were soon going back to Marrakech.

 I wish to meet you again, Essaouira.
 If I ever will return to this pretty coastal town I will spend some time walking along the beach, then stroll in the harbor and walk all the way around the medina along the massive city wall.
 And then I have to see all the art galleries and museums.

 What more do I have to see?
 The tree goats on the Marrakech Essaouira road.
 To read about goats climbing in trees check our this post: Morocco: Did I See Goats in Trees?

 Essaouira beach cafe in coastal Morocco

 My trip to Morocco was made possible by Moroccan National Tourist Office, in whose press trip I participated.
 All opinions expressed in this blog post, however, are my own.

 - Marrakech, the pink fairy-tale city of Morocco: The Top Things to Do in Marrakech

 - See my all posts on Morocco